LWJ1982/Quintet-Sandbox/README.md

 ### GitHub Action
-Write CI and CD pipeline script for automated deployment and updates when ever a pull request is allowed
+Write CI and CD pipeline script for automated deployment and updates when ever a pull request [*push to main branch] is allowed

 The static webpages can be built, tests can be run, and the application can be deployed.